 What is Orange Peel Skin?

-The term “orange peel skin” is used to describe lax skin with enlarged pores; this makes the skin appear dimpled, like an orange peel.
-The skin might also feel a bit slack and have a rougher, more dehydrated texture.
+The term “orange peel skin” is used to describe lax skin with enlarged pores; this makes the skin appear dimpled, like an orange peel. is another name for "" or "" on the skin's surface.

 Orange peel chin, orange peel cheeks, orange peel nose, and orange peel anything phenomena is also sometimes referred to as peau d'orange.
-It translates to “the skin of an orange” in French, which begs the question—why does everything, even skin conditions, sound so much better in French?
+It translates to “the skin of an orange” in French, which begs the question—why does everything, even a skin condition, sound so much better in French?

 What Causes Orange Peel Skin Texture?